-5 Data Quality Best Practices for 2021
+5 Data Quality Best Practices

 As we begin the third decade of the 21st century, data science is entering a golden age.
 Artificial intelligence and machine learning have matured, and cloud technologies are providing the robust on-demand computing power, scalability, and integration necessary to support advanced analytics.
 As these trends expand our capabilities, the volume and velocity of information available to organizations today continues to increase rapidly and companies across all industries are looking to improve data quality.